 “Transmission Provider” means any entity transmitting Electricity on behalf of Seller or Buyer to or from the EDP’s.

-“Undelivered Quantity” means, for each Month, (i) the aggregate Electricity Dispatched by Buyer in the On Peak Hours in that Month for the EDP’s less (ii) the aggregate quantity of Electricity Dispatched by Buyer and delivered by Seller in the On Peak Hours in that Month for the EDP’s.
+“Undelivered Quantity” means, for each Month, (i) the aggregate Electricity Dispatched by Buyer in the On Peak Hours in that Month for the EDP’s less (ii) the aggregate quantity of Electricity Dispatched by Buyer and actually delivered by Seller in the On Peak Hours in that Month for the EDP’s.

 “Winter Months” means the Months of December, January, and February.